Creating a Conducive Workspace

-HOME OR COMMERCIAL?
+HOME OR OUTSIDE?

 If you are easily distracted, then working from home might not be the best option.
 An alternative is renting an office, which usually comes with a desk, wifi and a few other amenities.
 It can be costly though, so make sure you have your finances in order before committing to anything.

-A co-working space is not only cheaper than an office rental, but also comes with different membership plans for you to choose from.
+A coworking space is not only cheaper than an office rental, but also comes with different membership plans for you to choose from.

 Comfort is an important consideration, since you won’t be able to stay focused and motivated for long periods of time if you aren’t feeling comfortable.
 At the same time, you don’t want to be so comfortable that you fall asleep while working.
 It’s a fine balance, but your workspace should be comfortable enough to add to your productivity.

 For a start, studies have shown that subjects who are exposed to natural lighting show improved concentration and lower stress levels, so ideally you would want your workspace beside a window.
 Finally, make sure your workspace isn’t too hot or cold, so you don’t expend any unnecessary energy that could go towards concentration and inspiration.

 As you will probably be working for long hours, having an ergonomic chair is vital for your productivity and health.
 When choosing your chair, look for one that’s adjustable and provides proper support for your back.